 Magnetic Oil Filter

 Just like the spinner oil filter, a magnetic oil filter is also a type of secondary filter that supports the full-flow version.
-It is designed to effectively remove metallic contaminants from the motor oil but does not clean dust and grime.
+The design effectively removes metallic contaminants from the motor oil, but it does not clean dust and grime.
 Magnetic oil filters don’t need replacement like the other types.
 All it needs is regular cleaning to keep it functioning.

 How An Oil Filter Works

-The early-production engines did not use oil filters and are even installed with poor-quality oil, which causes frequent oil changes.
-When the invention of the first full-flow oil filtration system was developed, the problem was solved.
+The early-production engines did not use oil filters and were even installed with poor-quality oil, which caused frequent oil changes.
+The development of the first full-flow oil filtration system solved the problem.
 Conventionally, oil flows through the filter before reaching the moving components inside the engine.

-The working of oil filters is simple and easy to understand as oil enters the device through a series of small holes on the outer edge base flange.
-The oil then moves through the filter for cleaning, which then eventually returns to the engine through a larger centre hole.
+The working of oil filters is simple and straightforward to understand as oil enters the device through a series of small holes on the outer edge base flange.
+The oil then moves through the filter for cleaning, which eventually returns to the engine through a larger center hole.

 Symptoms Of Bad Oil Filter